Welton, Lincolnshire: Welton War Memorial

 A number of names are not shown on the memorial and can only be seen on the smaller brass plaque within St Mary's Church, such as those who were wounded or taken prisoner.
 The plaque was placed there to commemorate all from the parish who fought in the wars by Alfred Hunt, former vicar of Welton.
-The names only seen on the plague originally included the three men who died during World War II, although they were later added to the base of the pedestal.
+The names only seen on the plaque originally included the three men who died during World War II, although they were later added to the base of the pedestal.

 The name of George Grantham, who was killed in August 1918, shortly before the memorial was built, was added onto the physical memorial in around 2005, though to a separate piece of stone at the base of the pedestal, between the encompassing flowers.
 Harry Cottingham's name is shown on the smaller brass memorial, but only otherwise on the war memorial in neighbouring Dunholme.
 Notably, out of all the names on the memorial, there is one known error, as the name of Hermann Reed is incorrectly engraved as 'Herman Read'.

 The first meeting to establish a committee for the organisation of a memorial was held on 28 February 1919, followed by a second meeting on 11 March.
 There was a large attendance of parishioners and James Lillie was appointed chairman of the meeting.
 It was initially decided to have a memorial hall, but the committee did not proceed with the idea.
 On 24 August 1922, authorisation was granted for the erection of the present memorial – a soldier of the Lincolnshire Regiment, in full battle dress, with reversed arms.
 The faculty also granted post permission for the RAF memorial window inside St Mary's Church, Welton.
 In order to be more easily accessible, a portion of the wall around the churchyard was removed and replaced by iron gates leading up to a series of stone steps.
 It was said in 1923 that the memorial had cost about £200, of which £65 was still outstanding by the start of June.
 The scheme was carried into effect by the committee, then with Mr W Lyon as their secretary.

 The former flag mast from RAF Scampton was erected beside the war memorial in 1997.

-Due to a lack of any known surviving documentation referencing the party responsible for the maintenance of the war memorial, the parish council (as it is empowered to do by the War Memorials (Local Authorities' Powers) Act 1923 - s 1 & 3), formally accepted responsibility for it at a meeting on 19 May 1997.
+Due to a lack of any known surviving documentation referencing the party responsible for the maintenance of the war memorial, the parish council (as it is empowered to do by the War Memorials (Local Authorities' Powers) Act 1923 – s 1 & 3), formally accepted responsibility for it at a meeting on 19 May 1997.
 The memorial is now insured for public liability by the parish council.

 As part of the 2020s Bishop's Green development to the north of the village, many new streets used names from the memorial, such as Hodson, Twell, or Reed, using the corrected spelling.